staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 You can remove partners from individual Partner Workspaces.
 To remove a partner from a Partner Workspace, see [Managing workspace roles](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles).

 You can remove partners from a team.
 Removing a partner from a team removes them from all Partner Workspaces.
 If you remove the last Admin from the team, users assigned the Partner Manager role will be assigned the Admin role.
 Also, if you remove a partner from their last Partner Workspace, they'll be removed from the team.
-To remove a partner from a team, see [Removing team members](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).
+To remove a partner from a team, see [Remove team members](/docs/administration/managing-your-team/manage-team-members/#remove-team-members).

 ## Deleting a Partner Workspace